NavpreetNat/GitHub/PushingToGit/PushGitHub.md

 cd main_folder
 ```

-2. Then, instruct the terminal to add your changes to the 'lobby', I guess..
+2. Then, instruct the terminal to add your changes to the queue of 'tracked files' ready to be be çommitted'.

 ```shell
 git add -A
 ```

-3. Now we want to 'committ' these changes.
-Not sure what it means, but this is step 3.
+3. Now we want to 'commit' these changes, adding the file as a bulk checkpoint ready to be pushed to the remote git repository.

 ```shell
 git commit -m "made some changes"
 ```

-4. Finally, we are to push the changes to the online repository;
+4. Finally, we are to push the changes to the online repository, thereby uploading the changed files from the local git repository to the remote one, updating the remote files.

 ```shell
 git push origin main